Mageshwaran18/Music_Popularity_Prediction/README.md

      ```

 5. **Update prediction**:
-   Based on the constructe tree find the outputs for the data points.
+   Based on the constructed tree find the outputs for the data points.
    ```
    New Prediction = Old Prediction + Learning Rate × Tree Output
    ```